 - Our main goal for this years show is to decide if a fifth wheel or class A motorhome is best for us.
 We have already visited a larger dealership and attended the show in the past.
 We are keeping an open mind, knowing the decision could change in later years.

 - If available, look at units from our research that appear to be the sturdiest for full-timing.
-And spend hours in two of them.

 - Eat lunch somewhere other than the show – and wear comfortable shoes.